GetStream/stream-video-swiftui-components/README.md

 # Bouncy Isle
 ## Dynamic Island Animations Cloned With SwiftUI.
 An inspiration for developers to create pill-shaped cutout morphing animations/motion mostly using Springs in SwiftUI.
-The repo has come-in and tuck- away animations for Dynamic Island on iPhone Pro 14 and Max.
+The repo contains the come-in and tuck-away animations for Dynamic Island on iPhone Pro 14 and Max.

 ### First Class Citizen Apple Apps (Coming soon)
 - **Apple Pay:** Morph Dynamic Island into a square-shaped FaceID confirmation animation